Process Monitoring with Monit

 bosh instances to see aggregate status for each deployment job VM:

-failing: the Director received response from the Agent and the Agent reported its aggregate status as not successful.
-Failing state indicatates one of the release jobs' processes is not successfully running (could be failing to start, or exiting after some time, etc.).
+failing: the Director received a response from the Agent and the Agent reported its aggregate status as not successful.
+Failing state indicatates one or more of the release jobs' processes is not successfully running (could be failing to start, or exiting after some time, or still in the process of becoming healthy, etc.).

 unresponsive: the Director did not receive any response from the Agent